 Throughout the year, many different types of funds become available for use towards sustainable projects and proposals.
 Some of these funds can be awarded to either student, faculty or staff members in the form of scholarships, grants or loans.
 See the full list below.

-Nichols Sustainability Scholarship Fund
+Nichols Sustainability Fund

 For undergraduate students